 The Company has contractual obligations under our debt agreement, including interested payments and principal repayments.
 See Note 13 in the Consolidated Financial Statements for further discussion of the contractual commitments under our debt agreements, including the timing of principal repayments.
-During 2021, we had \$3,905 of off-balance sheet arrangements of outstanding letters of credit.
+During 2022, we had \$3,905 of off-balance sheet arrangements of outstanding letters of credit.
 These letters of credit reduce the borrowing capacity of our revolving credit facility under our Amended Credit Agreement.
 Certain of our contracts require these letters of credit to be issued to provide additional performance assurances.
 There have been no usage against these outstanding letters of credit.
-During 2020, we did not have off-balance sheet arrangements other than outstanding letters of credit of approximately \$7,145.
+During 2021, we did not have off-balance sheet arrangements of credit of approximately \$3,905.

 The Company has contractual obligations involving operating leases.
 See Note 19 in the Consolidated Financial Statements for further information related to the lease obligations.
-In 2022, the company entered into a new, ten year corporate office lease with monthly rent payments of approximately \$43 per month beginning in 2023, the first full year of the lease.
+In 2022, the Company entered into a new, ten year corporate office lease with monthly rent payments of approximately \$43 per month beginning in 2023, the first full year of the lease.
+The lease includes annual rent increases.
+Also, in 2022, the Company entered into a four year extension for its regional corporate office with monthly rent payments of approximately \$5 per month beginning in 2023.
 The lease includes annual rent increases.

 The Company has other contractual obligations associated with our fuel supply agreements.
-The expiration of these agreements range between 5-21 years, agreements range.
-The minimum royalty and capital obligation associated with these agreements range from \$7 to \$1,380.
+The expiration of these agreements range between 5-21 years. agreements range.
+The minimum royalty and capital obligation associated with these agreements range from \$8 to \$1,385.